-The Bovale grape is a testament to Sardinia's enduring connection with the Iberian Peninsula.
+The Bovale grape is a fascinating but rather underappreciated variety from Sardinia and a testament to Sardinia's enduring connection with the Iberian Peninsula.
 The Bovale vine's arrival in Sardinia during the Aragonese domination marks a significant chapter in the island's viticultural history.
 This Iberian transplant, over time, evolved into two distinct varieties, each expressing unique characteristics:

 Bovale Sardo (Bovaleddu): This smaller-berried variety is deeply rooted in Sardinian tradition.